datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 ## Task 2.2: Executing a Python script from the Terminal

-In the terminal, use the python command followed by the path to your file to execute your Python script:
+In the terminal, use the Python command followed by the path to your file to execute your Python script:

 ```bash
 python3 src/light.py